Can I put the kit on my bike?

 Your front wheel needs to be swapped for our motor wheel (comes with tire installed).
 In order to do that, the front forks (where the wheel is attached) has to accept a standard axle with open dropout.
-These axles comes in quick-release (most common) or bolt-on (fixies, bmx, cruisers, older bikes).
-Only modern high-end mountain bikes or very modern road bikes use a through axle that is not compatible yet.
+These axles come in quick-release (most common) or bolt-on (fixies, BMX, cruisers, older bikes).
+Only modern high-end mountain bikes or very modern road bikes use a through-axle that is not compatible yet.

 Rear motor (optional)

 If you are interested in a rear motor, frame and drivetrain requirements are as folows:

 Dropout: 135 mm open width (not compatible with Brompton/folding or "track/fixie" bikes

 Drivetrain: cassette (Shimano HG spline - usually 7-12 gears) or threaded freewheel (usually <7 gears or single speed)

 For more details about rear hub dimensions and dropout spacing, visit these wonderful sites: